Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

 Let us finally summarize the key findings of this section.

-\begin{itemize} \item At low luminosity, large statistical fluctuation becomes a roadblock while one tries to identify the two-peak signature in the $\slashed{E}$ distribution in two-component DM scenario. \item C1, C2 (for specific $n(k)$) and C4 increase with integrated luminosity $\int{\cal L}dt$. \item With increase in luminosity, significant C1 and C2 values can be obtained at lower $n(k)$ values. \item C3 increases with $\Delta t$ and remains almost constant with integrated luminosity. \item The distinction criteria are not too sensitive to the initial state polarization, given significant background reduction is already achieved. \item The distinction criteria are sensitive to the cut applied on the leptons in the final state.
-If the cut is too stringent, the two-peak nature is lost.
-On the other hand, if the cut is too relaxed, the second peak will become insignificant compared to the first.
-Therefore, one needs to choose the lepton energy cut optimally. \end{itemize}
+\begin{itemize} \item Conditions C1, C2, C3, C4 which involve $R_{C1}, R_{C2}$, $R_{C3}$ and $R_{C4}$ variables respectively, can successfully distinguish double peak behaviour in the $\slashed{E}$ spectrum arising from two component DM signal.
+Among them, $R_{C4}$ turns out to be the variable with widest applicability. \item All the conditions, if simultaneously satisfied, indicate a well separated and prominent second peak; although satisfying one condition is good enough to realise the presence of a second peak. \item $R_{C1}, R_{C2}$ (for specific $n(k)$) and $R_{C4}$ increase with integrated luminosity $\mathcal{L}$; therefore with larger luminosity, significant $R_{C1}$ and $R_{C2}$ values can be obtained at lower $n(k)$. \item Low $R_{C3}$ is better for distinguishable second peak (unlike other variables), which increases with $\Delta t\equiv \Delta \slashed{E}$ and remains almost constant with integrated luminosity. \item At low luminosity, large statistical fluctuation becomes a roadblock while one tries to identify the two-peak signature in the $\slashed{E}$ distribution. \item The distinction criteria are sensitive to the lepton energy cut in the chosen final state.
+If the cut is too stringent, the two-peak nature is lost, if the cut is too relaxed, the second peak becomes insignificant compared to the first, requiring an optimaisation. \item The distinction criteria are not too sensitive to the initial state polarization, given significant background reduction is already achieved. \item If the contributions from both the DM components overlap significantly with each other or one contribution wins over the other completely, our proposed methods will not work, since in those cases, it will be similar to single-peak distribution. \end{itemize}